User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 ],
 ```

 You can now access the options inside `create(context)` in the following way: `const options = context.options[0]`.
-Next, you\`ll need to modify the logic within the `context`: if the options is a string, convert it into an array, then iterate through the array and report an error on each match with a restricted folder.
+Next, you'll need to modify the logic within the `context`: if the options is a string, convert it into an array, then iterate through the array and report an error on each match with a restricted folder.
 I also replaced `includes` by `startsWith` for cases where the paths have similar names:

 ```js {2,3,8,9, 13-15}
 create(context) {